Art Sphere Inc. Volunteer and Intern Positions

 We are seeking interns for marketing our organization, providing public relations support and for assisting with administrative functions in a thriving non-profit that provides free art experiences for youth in underserved neighborhoods.
 See our Intern Page for details on necessary qualifications, time commitment, and how to apply.

-Grant Writing: Heres your chance to learn about the foundations, grant writing, and philanthropy
+Grant Writing: Here’s your chance to learn about foundations, grant writing, and philanthropy.

-Responsibilities: Research Organizational and foundation funding opportunities; research statistics and other components for proposals; write grant reports.
-Keep track of grant proposals and report due dates
+Responsibilities: Research organizational and foundation funding opportunities; research statistics and other components for proposals; write grants and grant reports.
+Keep track of grant proposals and reports due dates.

 Program Evaluator: Assist in the administrative responsibilities of the program staff.